 This cookie salad is unique because it calls for buttermilk which gives a distinct and richer flavor than a typical fruit salad.
 Regular milk can be used if desired, or if that’s all you have on hand.

 Our family loves serving cookies on the side so that the fruit salad can be used as more of a dip for the cookies.
 This also prevents the cookies from getting soggy.
+Sliced bananas or mini marshmallows are more great additions to this salad.

 We also enjoy dipping EL Fudge Elfwich Sandwich cookies or Oreos in this fruit salad.
 There are so many options, so just pick your favorite cookie and create a new holiday tradition for your family.